stockhuman/tpw-data/organisations/counterpunch.md

 Originating from _Lies of Our Times (LOOT)_ magazine in the early nineties, CounterPunch is a six-annual-issue print and online magazine focused on left-leaning social and economic issues.

 ## Funding
-Counterpunch is currently owned by [The Institute for the Advancement of Journalistic Clarity](https://www.guidestar.org/profile/52-1921136)
+Counterpunch is currently owned by [The Institute for the Advancement of Journalistic Clarity](https://www.guidestar.org/profile/52-1921136).

+Per CounterPunch, _"CounterPunch is reader supported.
+We are a non-profit and don’t solicit big foundations.
+We conduct semi-annual fund drives and most of our support comes from small donations and subscriptions."_<sup>[about](https://www.counterpunch.org/about/)<sup>

+Counterpunch additionally sells branded merchandise.

 ## Scoring
+Counterpunch's highly consistent leftist positions and anti-establishment sentiment earn it a `-8`, `-4` and `9` in social bias, governmental bias and messaging consistency respectively.

+CP's content is generally well cited, and presently has no [Failed fact checks](https://toolbox.google.com/factcheck/explorer/search/counterpunch).